 Since we are sure you know what SEO is, let’s explain briefly what PPC marketing is.
 Long story short, PPC is an advertising model in which advertisers pay an online source to display their ads and direct traffic to their websites.
 The way advertisers pay for this service is actually in the name of this marketing model –yes, PPC, also known as CPC, stands for Pay Per Click.

 When talking about PPC, many publishers automatically think about Google Ads.
-However, since it’s 2016, every popular website or platform with millions of users (Facebook, Twitter, Instagram etc.) allows you to publish your online ads.
+However, since it’s 2018, every popular website or platform with millions of users (Bing Ads, Facebook, Twitter, Instagram, Yelp etc.) allows you to publish your online ads.

 The Benefits of combining PPC with SEO:

 - PPC and SEO can rocket your exposure and make your product or service popular to the masses.

 - Your conversions will boom so much you will not even believe it.